kristi11/ww-filament/README.md

 To make test purchases in your local environment you can enter card nr. `4242 4242 4242 4242`.
 Any 4 numbers for expiration date for example `03/11` and any 3 numbers for CVC code for example `111`.
 This is stripe's testing card numbers

 #### To enter Stripe's live mode you need to complete your business profile in [Stripe's dashboard](https://dashboard.stripe.com/test/dashboard) and change the API keys from _test_ to _live API keys_.
 Also after running `php artian cashier:webhook` in your production server you need to go to the [webhooks page](https://dashboard.stripe.com/webhooks) click on the newly created webhook and copy the `Signin secret` to your `STRIPE_WEBHOOK_SECRET` in your `.env` file.
-Also i noticed that the `php artian cashier:webhook` doesn't generate the `checkout.session.completed` so you will have to do that manually in order for the purchase to go through.
+Also, I noticed that the `php artian cashier:webhook` doesn't generate the `checkout.session.completed` so you will have to do that manually in order for the purchase to go through.
 To do that click on the newly created webhook and as of `11/13/2024` you can go to the `...` button on the right side of the page, choose `update details` and on the `events to send` click `select events...` and enter `checkout.session.completed`.
 This way stripe will start listening for the event and proceed the payment.

 > [!IMPORTANT]
 >